-Theme: Shaping the future of debt advice.
+Theme: Shaping the future of money advice.

 Delegate rates: £145 for not-for-profit money advisers, £290 for all other delegates.
 Book your place online now!

 The MALG Conference has traditionally been held at an academic venue with a programme designed for ‘grassroots’ money advisers.
-For its 30th anniversary in 2017, MALG is ‘shaking things up’ with a new look, new format and new venue that will make it into a more interactive event that pulls together all the threads of the customer journey from the prevention to the cure of problem debt.
+For its 30th anniversary in 2017, MALG is ‘shaking things up’ with a new look, new format and new venue.
+This will make it into a more interactive event that pulls together all the threads of the customer journey from the prevention to the cure of problem debt.

 MALG Chair and Chair of the conference Liz Barclay: “I’d like this year’s conference to be a game-changer: to ‘disrupt’ current approaches and make people think.
-I want to say to our members – you are thinking about next year when you should be thinking 5 years/10 years hence – or we’ll always be behind the curve.
+I want to say to our members – you are thinking about next year when you should be thinking 5-10 years hence – or we’ll always be behind the curve.
 We should be working together to come up with appropriate solutions for the longer term.”

 The conference will feature: